YES, LANDSCAPING DOES

 You wouldn’t leave your house in sweats for a job interview, would you?
-Landscaping can make a good or bad first impression on potential home buyers, guests or neighbors.
-Unpruned shrubs, unattended vines, peeling paint and patches of brown dying grass are unsightly and detract from the overall look and feel of your property.
+Landscaping can make a good or bad first impression on potential home buyers, guests, and neighbors.
+Unpruned shrubs, unattended vines, peeling paint, and patches of brown dying grass are unsightly and detract from the overall look and feel of your property.
 If you care about the curb appeal of your New England home, you will definitely want to inspect and assess your yard.

-Another reason to consider a time and cash investment in home landscaping is that it can add 15% to your home’s value.
-Some landscaping elements have been seen to boost the value more than others.
+Another reason to consider time and cash investment in home landscaping is that it can add 15% to your home’s value.
+Some landscaping elements have been seen to boost the value more than others, and something can be done at any time during the year whether you’re selling in the spring, summer, fall, or winter.

 Value boosting landscape elements include: